Mela User Guide

 Crossover

-The Crossover module splits the Audio signal into frequency bands using second-order crossover low- and high-pass filters.
-This makes it ideal for building custom multi-band processors, such as multi-band compressors or distortion effects.
-The module’s crossover filters are designed to ensure a flat frequency response.
+The Crossover module splits the Audio signal into frequency bands using second-order low-pass and high-pass filters.
+It is useful for building custom multi-band processors, such as compressors or distortion effects.
+The filters are designed to maintain a flat frequency response.

 Band